Three-mode tunable coupler for superconducting two-qubit gates: Results

-The residual ZZ interaction at $\Phi_\text{ext}=0$, i.e. when the coupler is deactivated, was obtained to be 416 kHz, which is almost 300 kHz higher then expected.
-The three-mode tunable coupler calculated for the designed parameters gives the ZZ interaction strength $\zeta_{ZZ}$ below 150 kHz (see Fig.~\ref{fig:spectrum}(b) in Appendix~\ref{sec:Appendix1}).
+At the idle bias point of the coupler ($\Phi_\mathrm{ext} = 0$), we obtain a residual ZZ interaction constant of 416 kHz.
+This by far exceeds the target value of 146 kHz obtained from calculations with the design parameters (see Fig.~\ref{fig:spectrum}(b) in Appendix~\ref{sec:Appendix1}).
 Such a difference in $\zeta_\mathrm{ZZ}$ is caused by fabrication imperfections, i.e. by the difference between the design and the fabricated device.
 However, the difference between expected and approximated parameters does not significantly influence the overall gate performance, as we show in further simulations and experiments.